 Well, there’s cranberry juice, 100% cranberry juice, and cranberry cocktail.
 If you just pick up ‘cranberry juice’ it’s likely a mix of cranberry and other juices.
 Cranberry juice cocktail is made with just cranberry juice, however, it has added sugar to add to the sweetness.

 100% cranberry juice is just that: cranberry with no added sugars or additional juices.
-It is quite tart on its own, however, because this cocktail has simple syrup and additional mix-ins, it’s a perfect balance.
+It is quite tart on its own, however, because this cocktail has simple syrup and additional mix-ins, it’s the best choice because it creates the perfect balance of sweet and tart.

-If you do prefer sweeter cocktails, feel free to use a cranberry cocktail, just note that it will be sweeter.
+If you do prefer sweeter cocktails, feel free to use a cranberry cocktail, just note that it will be, well, sweeter!

 How to Make a Cranberry Ginger Cocktail